Mental Health Facilities Genesee County, MI

 Mclaren Flint Partial Hospitalization Program

-Mclaren Flint Partial Hospitalization Program is a mental health clinic in Genesee County, MI, located at 4448 Oak Bridge Drive, 48532.
+Mclaren Flint Partial Hospitalization Program is a mental health center in Genesee County, Michigan, located at 4448 Oak Bridge Drive, 48532 zip code.
 Mclaren Flint Partial Hospitalization Program provides outpatient treatment and partial hospitalization/day treatment.
-Mclaren Flint Partial Hospitalization Program offers trauma therapy, integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents, adults and seniors 65 or older.
-Mclaren Flint Partial Hospitalization Program also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services offered at Mclaren Flint Partial Hospitalization Program include court-ordered outpatient treatment.
+Mclaren Flint Partial Hospitalization Program offers couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, children / adolescents and seniors 65 or older.
+Mclaren Flint Partial Hospitalization Program also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+More services available at Mclaren Flint Partial Hospitalization Program include court-ordered outpatient treatment.

 Learn More